imuhammadhusnain/ActiveDirectory-Setup/README.md

 Steps to Promote the Server:
 - Open Server Manager.
 - Once AD DS is installed, click on the Notification Flag at the top right and click Promote this server to a domain controller.
+- And also, please make sure you do not set up AD CS before promoting a server to a domain controller, otherwise it will fail at the pre-requisites test.

+?

 Deployment Configuration:

 - Choose Add a new forest if you are setting up a new domain, and provide a Root domain name (e.g., example.local).